Legendary Tendulkar receives best Laureus sporting moment

 Batting great Sachin Tendulkar being carried on the shoulders of his teammates after India's World Cup triumph at home in 2011 was voted the Laureus best sporting moment in the last 20 years.
 With the backing of Indian cricket fans, Tendulkar got the maximum number of votes to emerge winner on Monday.

+The charged-up Indian cricketers rushed to the ground at the Wankhede Stadium and soon they lifted Tendulkar on their shoulders and made a lap of honour, a moment etched in the minds of the fans.
+Tendulkar put in perspective how important it was for him to hold that trophy when Becker asked him to share the emotions he felt at that time.

 "My journey started in 1983 when I was 10 years old.
 India had won the World Cup.
-I did not understand the significance and just because everybody was celebrating, I also joined the party.
+I did not understand the significance and just because everybody was celebrating, I also joined the party," he said.
 "But somewhere I knew something special has happened to the country and I wanted to experience it one day and that's how my journey began.

-"It was the proudest moment of my life, holding that trophy which I chased for 22 years but I never lost hope.
-I was merely lifting that trophy on behalf of my countrymen."
-The 46-year-old Tendulkar, the highest run-getter in the cricket world, said holding the Laureus trophy has also given him great honor.

 He also shared the impact the revolutionary South African leader Nelson Mandela had on him.
 Tendulkar met him when he was just 19 years old.
 "His hardship did not affect his leadership.
 Out of many messages he left, the most important I felt was that sport has got the power to unite everyone.